Approach to Community News

 2) The value proposition that readers will experience the co-op’s journalism as relevant to their lives, respectful of them as people, and worthy of their trust.

-3) Commitment to serving the the broad public, not just the affluent readers newspapers tend to target.
+3) Commitment to serving the broad public, not just the affluent readers who newspapers tend to target.

-In a time when journalism is widely distrusted and the term itself has lost fixed meaning, making these ideals explicit on co-op websites will let the community know what to expect.
+In a time when journalism is widely distrusted, making these ideals explicit on co-op websites will let the community know what to expect.
 Fulfilling them creates trust, a value the co-op can monetize through memberships, and widens the potential universe of members.

 - Day-to-day coverage of institutions, issues and community happenings ranging from city council meetings to school sports, plus features that reveal the community and celebrate the lives of its people.